RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/docs/goals.md

 ooRexx when defining the language.
 But the definition of the language is partial and inconsistent.
 And that's why we need to review and stabilize it
--- which is the purpose of this task force).
+-- which is the purpose of this task force.

 Fixing ambiguities
 ------------------